ttungl/SDC-term1-Behavioral-Cloning/README.md

 ### Run the model on local machine

-After copied the `model.h5` to my laptop (Macbook pro 16GB 1600MHz DDR3, 2.2 GHz Intel Core i7), running the simulation using command: `python drive.py model.h5`.
+After copying the `model.h5` to my laptop (Macbook pro 16GB 1600MHz DDR3, 2.2 GHz Intel Core i7), running the simulation using command: `python drive.py model.h5`.
+Then, open the simulator and select the autonomous mode for running the trained model.

 ### Solution